Glen Of Imaal Terrier Vs Border Terrier

 Conclusion

-When it comes to choosing between these two terrier breeds, it really depends on your personal preferences.
+When it comes to choosing between these two terrier breeds, it depends on your personal preferences.
 If the owners are looking for a small dog with minimal Shedding, then the Glen of Imaal Terrier would be a great choice.

 On the other hand, if you are looking for a dog with strong hunting instincts and lots of energy, then the Border Terrier might be more up your alley.
 Ultimately, it all comes down to what you are looking for in a dog and which breed best fits your lifestyle.